Previous Page

 Contractor

-A contractor is a person who is associated with a vendor that is under contract with DFPS, or in some cases with the Health and Human Services Commission (HHSC), to provide services for DFPS or its clients.
+A contractor is a person associated with a vendor that has a contract with DFPS, or in some cases with the Health and Human Services Commission (HHSC), to provide services for DFPS or its clients.

-The term contractor includes both current and potential contractors.
+The term contractor includes both current and prospective contractors.

 Contraindication